laravel/docs/views.md

 		<p>This is my body content.</p>
 	@stop

 In this example, the `sidebar` section is utilizing the `@@parent` directive to append (rather than overwriting) content to the layout's sidebar.
-The `@@parent` directive will be replaced by the content of the layout when the template is rendered.
+The `@@parent` directive will be replaced by the content of the layout when the view is rendered.

 Of course, just like plain PHP views, Blade views may be returned from routes using the global `view` helper function: